What Doesn't Kill You Makes You Robust(er): How to Adversarially Train against Data Poisoning: Related Work

 Robust training algorithms may incorporate strong data augmentations \citep{borgnia_strong_2020}, randomized smoothing \citep{weber_rab_2020}, or may partition data into disjoint pieces and train individual models on the partitions, performing classification via majority voting at test-time \citep{levine_deep_2021}.
 Another popular robust training strategy harnesses differentially private SGD \citep{abadi_deep_2016,ma_data_2019-1}, as differentially private models are inherently insensitive to small changes on a subset of the training set.
-Differentially private SGD is applied by clipping and adding noise to the model parameter gradients during training. \citet{hong_effectiveness_2020} note that the addition of noise is the primary factor controlling robustness to poisoning.
+Differentially private SGD is applied by clipping and adding noise to the model parameter gradients during training. \citet{hong_effectiveness_2020} note that the addition of noise in differentially private SGD is the primary factor controlling robustness to poisoning.
 However, differential privacy is an extreme and general definition of robustness to data manipulations, compared to robustness specific to data poisoning.
-This strategy consequently incurs a significant performance penalty~\citep{jayaraman_evaluating_2019}, and these algorithms can even be adaptively attacked by modifying gradient signals during poison generation in the same manner as in the defense.
+This strategy consequently incurs a significant performance penalty~\citep{jayaraman_evaluating_2019}, and these algorithms can even be adaptively attacked by modifying gradient signals during poison generation in the same manner as in the defense \citep{veldanda_evaluating_2020}.
+Other robust training schemes are proposed in \citet{li_anti-backdoor_2021,tao_better_2021,radiya-dixit_data_2021}.

 Model repair strategies, primarily designed to defend against backdoor attacks, may reconstruct the backdoor trigger and nullify its effects \citep{wang_neural_2019} or prune away neurons which are inactive on clean samples \citep{liu_fine-pruning_2018}.
-However, adaptive attacks can bypass these defenses by creating poisoned data whose activation patterns mimic those of clean data \citep{veldanda_evaluating_2020}.
+Yet, adaptive attacks can bypass these defenses by creating poisoned data whose activation patterns mimic those of clean data.
 In order to counteract the loss of performance induced by pruning, some methods fine-tune the pruned model on clean data \citep{liu_fine-pruning_2018, chen_refit_2020}.
 But this process is only effective when the defender possesses large quantities of trustworthy clean data.

+While defenders against model availability are at a natural advantage as they can measure the missing model availability and optimize their training setup to mitigate the attack \citep{radiya-dixit_data_2021}, defenses against model integrity have no real way of noticing attacks and have to function without case-specific adaptation against attacks.